caydnbaldwin/demonstrations/assets/DEMONSTRATIONS.md

 7. Explain how the `Send Malicious Request` entered a malicious script into the chat that broke the page and made it automatically redirect to the rickroll endlessly.
 Feel free to click on other tabs within the website and then try to revisit the `Development` tab to show that it is permanently destroyed.
 Feel free to open a new website in the current tab and then travel back.
 The website will still be broken.

-8. Run [`development-recovery.py`] to fix the broken website.

-&rarr; Additional Note: Open `XAMPP Control Panel` as administrator.
+8. Open `XAMPP Control Panel` as administrator.
 Click `Shell`.
 Run the following command `mysql -u root < .\htdocs\root\assets\show-malicious-scripts.sql`.
-You can see the redirect script in the database.
+Show that you can see the redirect script in the database.

+9. Open `.\root\python` subdirectory in the terminal.

+10. Type `.\.venv\Scripts\activate` to start the virtual environment.

+11. Run [`development-recovery.py`](../python/development-recovery.py) to fix the broken website.

 ### Keylogger
 1. Navigate to [`development.php`](../php/development.php).